 Future t-hangar requirements will be representative of the type of future based aircraft and the preferences of aircraft owners.
 Existing t-hangar facilities at SFB cater specifically to single-engine and multi-engine aircraft.
-98 small t-hangar units, accommodating single-engine aircraft only, and 66 large t-hangar units, accommodating single-engine and multi-engine aircraft, are currently occupied at the Airport.
+98 small t-hangar units, accommodating single-engine aircraft only, and 66 large t-hangar units, accommodating single-engine aircraft only, and 66 large t-hangar units, accommodating single-engine aircraft only.
 The total existing t-hangar capacity at the Airport is 164 units, with all units currently being occupied.
 In addition, it has been indicated by SFB staff that there is a current waitlist for t-hangar units totaling to 17 individual aircraft.
 It is reasonable to anticipate, given the existing demand, that the t-hangar storage need will increase through the planning period.
 T-hangars provide an efficient method for aircraft storage and should be capitalized to provide additional airport revenue.